LooseLab/Icarust_docker/README.md

 ## Running with Docker

-    Or, I see you have some common sense
+    Or, I see you have some sense
 Source code here https://github.com/Looselab/Icarust/!
-### NB - MinKNOW _must_ still be installed on the system that the docker container is run on!

 ### Quick start